 When you want to help elephants have a better life, particularly in countries that have known tremendous hardship and suffering, lending hand and heart to the primary schools that resides in dwindling elephant habitat is a sound way to shift a past filled with conflict toward a future of coexistence.
 Although people from around the world help change the future for wild and captive elephants, in the end it will be up to the people who live among them to chart their future, and as anywhere, education is key.

-Phase One of our first Library is complete!
+Phase Two of our first Library is complete!
 Watch the good news here!

 The story of Putrom 2 Primary School

 In rural Cambodia, most people still grow up without access to ongoing education.
 Those who can afford to go to school attend only for a few hours in the morning, in classrooms that usually have very few resources.
 As we began our support of Mondulkiri’s Elephant Valley Project (supplying equipment for removing snares from sanctuary land and the surrounding forest), we met the local ethnic minority population of the Bunong, longtime “elephant people” of eastern Cambodia, living in the forests less than 30km from the border of Vietnam.

 We spent time with the impoverished children from the area, quickly recognizing that immediate, and sustainable, action was imperative for shifting their future, and thus the future of Mondulkiri’s elephants.
 Putrom 2 is severely lacking even the most basic supplies and support, and yet the Bunong children who attend are the ones who will one day either deplete or conserve the last remaining forests comprising Cambodia’s elephant habitat.